-Courses on topics of interest to business students offered on the basis of need, interest, or timeliness.
+Courses on topics of interest to organizational management students offered on the basis of need, interest, or timeliness.
 Prerequisites as determined by instructor.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
-For specific section description, click on the Section Details in VitNet.
+For specific section description, click to the Section Details in VitNet.

 Individual and independent reading, research, and writing under the guidance of a School of Business faculty member.
 Refer to the academic policy section for independent study policy.
 A written learning contract must be on file in the Office of the Registrar by the end of the first week of classes in the semester in which the course is taken.
 The contract must provide details of the topic, learning objectives, methods to be used, works to be completed, completion dates, grading criteria, and a prospective bibliography.